 top of page

-Winner of the 2018 Louise Bogan Award
+Winner of the Louise Bogan Award

-Two towns—one unnamed, one called Ruination—share an uneasy relationship with the river that separates them.
-Across their borders, the aftermath of a murder lingers in unexpected ways.
-A marriage disintegrates.
-A waitress dies.
-A flood threatens.
-With dark humor and a direct gaze, Battiste explores the inscrutable and the mundane, uncovering the potential for catastrophe in both.
-Foremost a book of sorrows, Waiting for the Wreck to Burn embrace the dislocation of grief and the absurdity of starting over.
+With dark humor and a direct gaze, Battiste explores the inscrutable and the everyday, uncovering the potential for catastrophe in both.
+Foremost a book of sorrows, Waiting for the Wreck to Burn spurns attempts at healing.
+Instead, the poems embrace the dislocation of grief and the absurdity of starting over.

 Purchase

 The voices of a soldier, his wife, and his daughter interweave to tell the story of Soviet controlled, post-WWII Hungary as forces move the country toward revolution.
 These documentary and narrative poems expose corrupt politics, secret police, agent provocateurs, and family secrets.
-Extensively researched, Uprising provides a revealing glimpse into life behind the iron curtain.
+Extensively researched, UPRISING provides a revealing glimpse into life behind the iron curtain.

 Purchase